INL/corpus-frontend/README.md

 May contain the following files and directories:

 - `Search.xml`
+Allows you to (among other things) set the navbar links and inject custom css/js.
 See [the default configuration](https://github.com/INL/corpus-frontend/blob/dev/src/main/webapp/WEB-INF/interface-default/search.xml).
 - `help.inc`
 Html content placed in the body of the `MyCorpus/help/` page.